Improved Metropolis-Hastings algorithms via landscape modifcation with applications to simulated annealing and the Curie-Weiss model: Discrete simulated annealing with landscape modification

 \section{Discrete simulated annealing with landscape modification}

-In previous sections of this paper, the temperature parameter is fixed.
-In this section, we consider the non-homogeneous Metropolis-Hastings with landscape modification where the temperature schedule $(\epsilon_t)_{t \geq 0}$ is time-dependent, non-increasing and goes to zero as $t \to \infty$.
+Unlike previous sections of this paper where the temperature parameter is fixed, in this section we consider the non-homogeneous Metropolis-Hastings with landscape modification where the temperature schedule $(\epsilon_t)_{t \geq 0}$ is time-dependent, non-increasing and goes to zero as $t \to \infty$.

-We first introduce the notion of \textit{clipped} critical height $c^*$.
-Recall that in \eqref{eq:chland} we introduce $H^f_{\epsilon,c}$ and $H^0$ as the critical height for $M^f_{\epsilon,c}$ and $M^0_{\epsilon}$ respectively.
-It turns out that these critical heights are closely related to $c^*$:

-where we recall $G^0(x,y)$, the lowest possible maximum elevation between $x$ and $y$, is defined in \eqref{eq:G0xy}.
-One can understand $c^*$ as if the Hamiltonian function is $\mathcal{H} \wedge c$.
+We first recall the concept of critical height as introduced in Section \ref{sec:MHland}.
+Precisely, we define

+where $H^f_{\epsilon,c}$ is the critical height associated with the modified landscape, $H^0$ is the critical height associated with the original landscape $\mcH$, and $c^*$ is the clipped critical height.
+We shall see in the main results of this Section below that both $H^f_{\epsilon,c}$ and $c^*$ play a fundamental role in the relaxation time in the low temperature regime and in determining the cooling schedule of an improved simulated annealing algorithm running on the modified landscape.

+As an illustration to calculate and compare these critical heights, we consider a simple one-dimensional landscape with a saddle point at $s$, local (but not global) minimum at $m$ and a single global minimum.
+At temperature $\epsilon = 1$, the original critical height is attained at $H^0 = \mcH(s) - \mcH(m)$ while the modified critical height is $H^f_{1,c} = \mcH^f_{1,c}(s) - \mcH^f_{1,c}(m) \leq \mcH^0$.
+In this setting, depending on whether $c$ is above or below $\mcH(m)$, the clipped critcal height $c^*$ is